 - go beyond the mere citation of often-heard status positions, extracting instead the underlying arguments behind these positions; and

-- analyze different arguments, identifying common grounds for consensus and unfold alternatives and their implications before the actual (investment)
+- analyze different arguments, identifying common grounds for consensus and unfold alternatives and their implications before the actual (investment) decision is taken.

 Activities of the Municipal Integration and Development Initiative (MIDI)